25 September, 2018

 How to find elements for A/B testing?

-Study the page statistics and find the place where the biggest percent of users leave the page.
+- Study the page statistics and find the place where the biggest percentage of users leave the page.

 Out of all these elements, choose the ones that could turn the biggest profit.